thedigitalkern/jamdocs/docs/theme-configuration.md

 ## Understand Fees and Risks

+Get a Trademark Certification for Selling Authorised Brands adhering to Brand Guidelines for Display of Products with Accurate Information about every product.
+Selling Group or Bundled Products on a single page.
 Involved with each setup you choose to integrate your eCommerce CMS Platform with not limited to Internet Payment Gateway -

 * **Jurisdiction (Laws governed by State/Country)** your choice of Internet Payment Gateway via a financial institution or payment aggregator.
 Usually found in Terms of Service / Terms of Use / Breach Insurance / Cryptojacking.
 Whether arbitration is required according to their outline policies.
 It is best to choose a payment gateway in your country and state in case of legal disputes.
 * In case of a Legal Dispute or Launch a Complaint you need to -